SoloWarrior01/SoloWarrior01/README.md

 - 🔭 I’m currently working on VLSI design, data structures and algorithms and computer architecture.
 - 🌱 I’m currently learning everything. 🤣
 - 👯 I’m looking to collaborate with other microchip designers.
-- 🤔 I’m looking for help with AWS.
+- 🤔 I’m looking for help with DSA.
 - 💬 Ask me about anything.
 - 😄 Pronouns: Your Buddy
 - ⚡ Fun fact: I love Dancing.